 Send Us Your News!
-Sound Bytes tries to cover early music news and newsmakers as completely as possible, but we cannot publish every new item.
+EMA Notes tries to cover early-music news and newsmakers as completely as possible, but we cannot publish every new item.
 Email news to firstname.lastname@example.org.
 Digital photos may be sent via email as 300 dpi TIFF or JPEG images in color (CMYK) or b&w (Grayscale).

-Send Us Your CDs!
-Early Music America magazine welcomes news of recent recordings.
-Please send CDs to be considered for review to Tom Moore, Recording Reviews Editor, 2937 Chapel Hill Road, Durham, NC, 27707; email@example.com.
+Send Us Your CDs and DVDs!
+EMAg welcomes news of recent recordings and videos.
+Please send material to be considered for review to Tom Moore, Recording Reviews Editor, 18051 Biscayne Boulevard, Apt.
+1505, Aventura, FL 33160; email@example.com.
 EMAg cannot guarantee the inclusion of every CD sent for review.

 Please forward books for review consideration to Mark Kroll, 59 Naples Rd., Brookline, MA 02446; firstname.lastname@example.org.